 Columbia Gas Consolidated Class Action Litigation

 After more than six months of intensive mediation and negotiation, lawyers representing residents and businesses of Lawrence, Andover and North Andover, Massachusetts have successfully settled claims for persons and businesses affected by the September 13, 2018 Merrimack Valley gas explosions.
-Albert Farrah is a member of the court approved Plaintiffs’ Steering Committee leading the consolidated class action lawsuit against Columbia Gas and others.
+Albert Farrah was chosen by his peers to act as a member of the court approved Plaintiffs’ Steering Committee leading the consolidated class action lawsuit against Columbia Gas and others.

 This settlement, subject to court approval, is separate from the money paid to the towns to cover infrastructure repairs and other expenses, as well as from the individual claims involving personal injuries and wrongful death.
 Residents and businesses will be able to submit claims upon the settlement receiving final approval from the court.